-Specializing in the treatment of Obsessive Compulsive Disorder (OCD) and anxiety, I offer counselling services to children and their families, and have worked with youth from 4 through 25 years of age.
+Specializing in the treatment of Obsessive Compulsive Disorder (OCD) and anxiety, I am a Registered Child Psychologist offering video and in-person counselling services to children and their families, and have worked with youth from 4 through 25 years of age.

 What type of counselling do you offer?

 The methodology that I primarily draw from is Cognitive Behavioural Therapy (CBT) which has a strong evidence base for children and adults alike.
 This is a structured and goal oriented type of therapy, which is based on the belief that our thoughts, feelings and behaviours interact, and that by making small changes in any one of these areas, we are able to influence the entire system.
 Through the counselling process, the aim is to teach clients to eventually be their own therapist, including how to identify and respond to dysfunctional thoughts and beliefs, how to manage emotions in positive and healthy ways, and how to overcome anxious, worried, or low thoughts.
 I also utilize exposure and response prevention (E/RP), which includes identifying and helping clients to face their anxious thoughts and triggers while encouraging them to not engage in maladaptive responses.
 This is especially helpful for clients with anxiety or Obsessive Compulsive Disorder (OCD).